valid4j/valid4j/src/site/markdown/index.md

 Use assertive preconditions to check for programming errors in calling clients:

+    // Use hamcrest-matchers to specify your preconditions require(list, everyItem(greaterThanOrEqualTo(3)));

-    // Express your preconditions using plain boolean expressions require(v > 0.0, "The value (%f) must be positive", v);
+    // Or express your preconditions using plain boolean expressions require(v > 0.0, "The value (%f) must be positive", v);

-    // Or use hamcrest-matchers
-    require(v, containsString("great!"));

 Use assertive postconditions to check for programming errors in your supplied code:

     ensure(result != null);